island-is/island.is/libs/clients/driving-license/README.md

 ## Client generation gotcha

-Note: There's a caveat/gotcha regarding the generation of the client.
+_Note_: There's a caveat/gotcha regarding the generation of the client.
 Since the document contains a list of acceptable content-types for the request body in post requests, the client generation will just pick the first one, erronously injecting a content-type header into each generated request.